 Number 4: Break the editing-while-you-write habit.
 I’ve found many people who speak English as a second language are so afraid of making mistakes that they rush to correct their sentences as they’re writing them.
 This is a terrible way to write and it’s going to slow you down and frustrate you.
 Instead, accept that you’re going to make a certain number of mistakes and fix them later!
 Remember that when you learned Italian as a young child, no one chastised you for incorrect pronunciation or grammar mistakes!

 Number 5: Take advantage of some of the free or low-cost software out there that can correct your work.
 I’ll put some links in the description.
 There’s also one very short book I’d like to recommend.
 It’s called The Transitive Vampire: A Handbook of Grammar for the Innocent, the Eager and the Doomed by Karen Gordon.
 I bought it in London, some 30 years ago and I still enjoy looking at it because it’s funny and brief.
 I also enjoy the line drawings, especially the illustration for pronouns —“Her fiancé was a somnambulist.”
 If you want to spend money on one grammar book, this is the one I recommend.

 I’ll also post a link in the description for a delightful story from the New Yorker magazine.
 It was written by American-Bengali writer Jhumpa Lahiri and, in it, she describes her desire to learn Italian.

-I want to thank Gabriella for her question.
-If anyone has a question you’d like me to answer here you can email, tweet, or call me on skype.
-And remember to subscribe to never miss an episode.
+I want to thank Gabriella for her question about how to learn English grammar.
+If anyone has a question you’d like me to answer here you can email, tweet, or call me on Skype.

 Finally I’d like you to remember the words of American writer Geoffrey Willans who said, “You can never understand one language until you understand at least two.”